WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 ```
 (this should already be in the starter project).

-We will put the random choice in another variable, which is called ```word_to_guess``` in this example.
+We will make another variable to hold the random choice, called ```word_to_guess``` in this example.
 You can choose a different name if you want.
-Here is the line of code:
+Here is the line of code, which will go after the previous two lines:

 ```python
 word_to_guess = choice(wordlist)
 ```